-The Corporate Governance Committee chaired by Mr. Almoayyed.
-Pursuant to its Terms of Reference, it is required to meet at least twice each year, but it met three times during Fiscal Year 2016 on the dates indicated below:
+The Corporate Governance Committee chaired by Mr. Almoayyed met twice during Fiscal Year 2017, as required by its Terms of Reference, on the dates indicated below:

-September 29, 2015: The meeting was attended by Mr. Almoayyed, Mr. Al Ghurair and Sh.
-Al Khalifa and by Ms. Bess (by invitation).
+January 31, 2017: The meeting was attended by Mr. Almoayyed, Dr. Al-Ebraheem, Mr. Al Ghurair and Sh.
+Al Khalifa and also by H.E.
+Alardhi and Ms. Sabkar (by invitation).